Frequently Asked Questions

 - Decide on measures → What specific steps can we as a team use to make small improvements that, at best, can be implemented until the team's next retro?

-- Complete retro → Mutually appreciate participation and initiate the measures that have been decided on
+- finish the retro → Mutually appreciate participation and initiate the measures that have been decided on

 Questions about Echometer